 - Measurement Tools: You should have experience using digital multimeters, DAQs, and oscilloscopes to analyze and troubleshoot systems.

 - Internet of Things: Knowledge of IoT devices and frameworks such as Azure, Google Cloud Platform, IBM Watson, and AWS is a plus.

-- Data Processing and Analysis: Ability to process and analyze data using Excel, Python, and Matlab is also essential.
+- Data Processing and Analysis: The ability to process and analyze data using Excel, Python, and Matlab is also essential.

 - Technical Writing: You will spend a lot of time writing technical documentation.
-It will be a plus if you can write research grants as well.
+It would be a plus if you could write research grants as well.

 - Networking and Security: You must also possess a working knowledge of networking concepts to ensure the security of the production environment at all stages of the product cycle.